.jpg?sw=1440)

-If you’re feeling like you might be needing a little extra space just for yourself, a she shed might be just what you need.
+Do you feel like you need a space at home that’s just for you, but there’s nowhere in your house that’s uniquely yours?
+If so, you might need a she shed.
+Have you heard of a she shed?
 They’re perfect for offices, hobby spaces or even just being alone.
-No matter what you’d like to use it for, a she shed can be a great option if you don’t have your own space within your house.
+No matter what you’d like to use it for, a DIY she shed can be a great option if you need a little more space.
 You might be wondering, though, what is a she shed?
 What materials do you need?
 What will it cost?
-How do you power a she shed?
+How to build a she shed?
 We’ll cover all of this and more in this post.

 What Is a She Shed?

-So, it’s a place where someone can go to escape.
 Maybe the shed is full of your favorite things, hobby items or perhaps it’s a place you use for reflection and meditation.
 Whatever brings you happiness has a place in a she shed.
 You’ll want to tailor the shed to fit your needs and looks so it’s the most comfortable place possible for you to spend time.
+That’s why doing a DIY she shed can be ideal.

 What Materials Will You Need?

-While a she shed is highly customizable, you’ll need a few things for sure—like a shed.
-Depending on whether you’d rather build your shed from scratch or buy a shed kit, your process of building will vary.
+While a she shed is highly customizable, you’ll need a few things for sure—namely, a shed.
+Depending on whether you’d rather build your shed from scratch or buy a storage shed kit, your process of building will vary.
 You’ll want to start by deciding on a shed material, though.
-The most popular shed types are wood, metal, and resin.
-If you’re curious about the pros and cons of each material type, check out our post about shed material types and the pros and cons of each one
+The most popular shed types are wood, metal, and plastic resin sheds.
+If you’re curious about the pros and cons of each material type, check out our post about shed material types and the pros and cons of each one.

 How Long Will It Take to Build a She Shed?